Savoiardi Biscuits (Homemade Lady Fingers)

 Try not to open the oven until it’s close to being done though.

-How to make ahead and store Lady Fingers
+How to store Lady Fingers

 Lady Fingers can be made ahead of time.
 If you want to keep them softer, store them in an airtight container or bag.
 If you want them to get dry and crisp like the store bought ones, you can leave them out on the counter overnight.